pumbas600/Halpbot-v1/README.md

 ## Why use Halpbot?

 Halpbot is a feature rich library with support for message commands, buttons, decorators along with easy implementation of custom functionality or implementations.
 It's approach to handling actions is unlike any current JDA framework; in fact it more closely resembles the approach seen in [Discord.py](https://github.com/Rapptz/discord.py).
+Some examples of what Halpbot can do are shown below.
+Do note that these examples only cover a small fraction of the functionality Halpbot has to offer and I would highly recommend taking a browse through the [wiki](https://github.com/pumbas600/Halpbot/wiki) to get a better appreciation for what's possible.

 ### Using Commands

 Commands in Halpbot can simply be created by annotating a method with `@Command`.
 The method name will automatically be used as the alias (Although a different alias can be set within the annotation if desired) and the method parameters will act as command parameters.
 When invoked, it will automatically parse the parameters of the command and invoke the method.
 The returned result of the method is automatically displayed.

 <details>
 <summary>Show Imports</summary>